mmatyas/pegasus-frontend-wiki/Home.md

 To make this wiki available locally, you can clone it just like any other Git repository, using the following URL: `https://github.com/mmatyas/pegasus-frontend.wiki.git`.

+### Want to contribute to this Wiki?

+The Pegasus wiki works just like any other Git repo.
+You can find the wiki pages [here](https://github.com/mmatyas/pegasus-frontend-wiki), where you can send pull requests as usual, and your changes will magically appear here too!
+You can use the online text editor as well, which will take care of forking and creating the pull request for you.

 ### Media:

 - [RetroPie thread](https://retropie.org.uk/forum/topic/9598/announcing-pegasus-frontend)